Unix and GNU/Linux Docs - Listed and Explained

 On Debian GNU-based distributions, there is a policy that every Debian package should place its documentation in directory /usr/share/doc/PACKAGE_NAME/.

-All packages have this directory, because at a minimum the packaging system will place the package’s changelog files there.
+All packages are guaranteed to have this directory, because at a minimum the packaging system will place the package’s changelog files there.

-Those directories are often very useful – they may contain READMEs, examples, or other supporting documentation written either by the original software authors or packages’ Debian maintainers.
+Those directories are often very useful – they may contain READMEs, examples, and other supporting documentation written either by the original software authors or Debian packages’ maintainers.

-When Debian package maintainers add their own README, it is placed in file README.Debian.
-The READMEs and examples usually provide extra/introductory information that is not found in the more reference-oriented man pages.
+When Debian package maintainers add their own README, it is placed to a file called README.Debian.
+The READMEs and examples usually provide extra introductory information that is not found in the more reference-oriented man pages.

 When documentation files are over 4kB in size, they are automatically gzipped by the packaging tools to save space.
 That’s why sometimes you will find .gz files in /usr/share/doc/PACKAGE_NAME/.
-Some tools like e.g. the vi editor can recognize .gz files and work with them directly.
-When that is not the case, you can always run gunzip to decompress them before use.
+Some text editors like e.g. the vi editor can recognize .gz files and work with them directly.
+When that is not the case, you can always run sudo gunzip *.gz to decompress files before use.

-Note that some packages come with extensive documentation.
-In such cases, to keep content properly separated, the package maintainers may choose to extract documentation into a dedicated package named *-doc, such as python-doc, ruby-doc, perl-doc, bash-doc, and similar.
+Some packages come with larger, comprehensive documentation.
+In such cases the package maintainers may choose to extract documentation into a dedicated package named *-doc, such as python-doc, ruby-doc, perl-doc, bash-doc, and similar.

 A quick search can tell how many *-doc packages exist in the Debian repositories at a given time: